tejuscs/ADBD-Labs/adb-build-always-on-apps/adb-build-always-on-apps.md

 ### Required Artifacts

 - An Oracle Cloud Infrastructure account.
 - A pre-provisioned instance of Oracle Developer Client image in an application subnet.
-Refer to the lab **Configuring a Development System** in the **Autonomous Database Dedicated for Developers and Database Users** workshop on how provision a developer client.
+Refer to the lab **Configuring a Development System** in the **Autonomous AI Database Dedicated for Developers and Database Users** workshop on how provision a developer client.
-- A pre-provisioned Autonomous Transaction Processing instance.
-Refer to the lab **Provisioning Databases** in the **Autonomous Database Dedicated for Developers and Database Users** workshop on how to provision an ATP database.
+- A pre-provisioned Autonomous AI Transaction Processing instance.
+Refer to the lab **Provisioning Databases** in the **Autonomous AI Database Dedicated for Developers and Database Users** workshop on how to provision an ATP database.

 ## Task 1: Download and install Swingbench

-- We will start with downloading and installing Swingbench in a developer client virtual machine provisioned in the lab **Configuring a Development System** in the **Autonomous Database Dedicated for Developers and Database Users** workshop.
+- We will start with downloading and installing Swingbench in a developer client virtual machine provisioned in the lab **Configuring a Development System** in the **Autonomous AI Database Dedicated for Developers and Database Users** workshop.

 - Connect to your developer client machine via VNC.
 Detailed instructions are provided in that lab, **Configuring a Development System**.